Baháʼí Faith in Uzbekistan

 The Baháʼí Faith in Uzbekistan began in the lifetime of Baháʼu'lláh, the founder of the religion.
 Circa 1918 there were an estimated 1900 Baháʼís in Tashkent.
 By the period of the policy of oppression of religion in the former Soviet Union the communities shrank away - by 1963 in the entire USSR there were about 200 Baháʼís.
 Little is known until the 1980s when the Baháʼí Faith started to grow across the Soviet Union again.
-In 1991 a Baháʼí National Spiritual Assembly of the Soviet Union was elected but was quickly split among its former members.
+In 1991, a Baháʼí National Spiritual Assembly of the Soviet Union was elected, but by Riḍván 1992 it was replaced by several new national and regional assemblies following the political dissolution of the Soviet Union.

 In 1992, a regional National Spiritual Assembly for the whole of Central Asia was formed with its seat in Ashgabat.
 In 1994 the National Spiritual Assembly of Uzbekistan was elected.
 In 2008 eight Baháʼí Local Spiritual Assemblies or smaller groups had registered with the government though more recently there were also raids and expulsions.